 According to Statista's content marketing research, content marketing generates significantly higher long-term ROI compared to paid channels because compounding organic traffic continues delivering value after initial production costs are paid.
 That compounding effect is the core advantage of affiliate blogging — but only if you build enough volume for it to activate.

-The customers who reach 6- and 7-figure affiliate income aren't necessarily publishing better content.
+The operators who reach 6- and 7-figure affiliate income aren't necessarily publishing better content.
 They're publishing more of the right content, consistently, with a system that makes each post cheaper to produce and faster to rank than the last.

 That's what profitable scaling actually looks like.